Zi-Ling/AvatarOS/README.md

 <h1 align="center">AvatarOS</h1>
 <p align="center">
-  A local AI agent runtime that plans, executes, and automates — on your own machine.
+  A local-first autonomous AI agent runtime — plans, executes, and automates real tasks on your machine.
 </p>

 ---

 **AvatarOS is not a chatbot.**

-It is a local-first AI agent runtime.
-You describe a goal in natural language, and it plans and executes multi-step tasks using a skill system — running code in sandboxes, browsing the web, managing files, and recovering from failures automatically.
+It is an autonomous Agent Runtime system.
+You describe a goal in natural language, and it automatically plans execution steps, invokes various Skills (file operations, code execution, web search, browser automation, etc.), and ensures output quality through a verification system.

 > Give AI the ability to *do things*, not just talk.